 With the temperature in the single digits where I live, we call this Chili Weather.
 So, I was craving chili, and not just any chili.
 I wanted to go back to chili’s roots as much as possible and see what all the fuss is about.

-The Hubs, who has been a dedicated chili fanatic for all 35 years of our marriage, ate a bite of this and sat in silence for about 60 seconds.
+My husband, who has been a dedicated chili fanatic for all 35 years of our marriage, ate a bite of this and sat in silence for about 60 seconds.
 For dramatic effect, perhaps?

 “This is the best bite of chili I have ever eaten,” he said without fanfare.

 And I have to agree.
 Turns out, it helps to go back to the real-deal authentic recipe to learn why it became a classic.

 This is not only the best beef chili I have ever eaten, it may be up there in the top ten bites of food I have ever eaten.
 Rich, deep and flavorful.
 Silky, tender meat chunks with onions, chiles and garlic.
 That’s it.
 Amazingly satisfying.

 This recipe was originally posted by Donna Kelly.
 You will find her and more of her recipes at ApronStringsBlog.com

 The Original, Authentic Chili Recipe is from Texas